sandialabs/slycat/docs/install.rst

-.. _Installing Slycat:
+.. _Install Slycat:

-Installing Slycat
+Install Slycat
 =================

 As a convenience, we provide the Slycat Virtual Machine, a complete